KoiKomei/KoiKomei/README.md

 -->
 - I live in Italy
 - I have a degree in Computer Science achieved at the Università della Calabria (UNICAL) in Italy.
-- Actually working as a Big Data and Microservices developer for Infoedge Technology.
+- Actually working as a Big Data and Microservices developer for IET.
 - Mostly code in Java because of work, but I do pretty well with C#(Unity), Python, Scala and Javascript.
 - In my free time I either draw, make code or play fighting games.
 - Working on 2 game projects, a RPG and a Metroidvania, they will be ready when they are ready.